GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT PAYMENT DETAILS

-20) How do I pay for my Scott Boudin Festival Pageant registration?
+22) How do I pay for my Scott Boudin Festival Pageant registration?

 Yes.
-On our website, at https://scottboudinfestival.com/pageant-payment/, you can pay using Paypal, credit card, debit card, or Google Pay.
+Online payments are preferred.
+Please visit https://scottboudinfestival.com/passes-fees/#!/Pageant/c/112533155.
+You can pay using PayPal, credit card, debit card, or Google Pay.

-23) Can I pay with personal check?
+25) Can I pay with a personal check?

 No. At no time is a personal check accepted.

-If absolutely necessary, money orders or cashier's checks should be mailed to P.O.
-Box 517, Scott, LA 70583, Attn: Roz
+If necessary, money orders or cashier's checks should be mailed to P.O.
+Box 1362, Scott, LA 70583, Attn: Scott Boudin Festival Pageant

 No, we do not offer refunds for any reason.

-30) Can I view my score sheets?
+32) Can I view my score sheets?

 DEADLINES & PAGEANT DAY SCHEDULE